-Records Reviewed Requirement Documents Process Description Respons Person Organiza Survey123 Data Collection App Survey123 Form completed by volunteers in the field Volunteers are carefully trained in data-entering procedures through online training modules.
+Records Reviewed Requirement Documents Process Description Responsible Person, Organization Survey123 Data Collection App Survey123 Form completed by volunteers in the field Volunteers are carefully trained in data-entering procedures through online training modules.
 To prevent data errors, many fields in the data collection form are auto-filled or chosen from a drop-down list.
 Volunteers record unusual activity/exceptions to data collection in the 'notes' section.
 Once data arrive at HQ (immediately after data are uploaded by volunteers), AS staff verify complete submission of form and that data were entered correctly.
 Visual scan for incomplete forms, mistakes or typos, outliers in data.
-Daily - Field Volunteer Weekly - Volunteer experience manager will review data Chain-of-c ustody forms QAPP, Field-protocol- 01 Verify the completeness of chain-of-custody records.
+Daily - Field Volunteer Weekly - Associate Director of Project Management Chain-of-c ustody forms QAPP, Field-protocol- 01 Verify the completeness of chain-of-custody records.
 Examine entries for consistency with the field data entry form.
 Check that appropriate methods and sample details have been recorded.
 Verify that the required volume of sample has been collected and that sufficient sample volume is available for QC samples (e.g., blanks and duplicates).
-Verify that all required Daily - Field volunteer Volunteer experience manager will ensure that volunteers are trained in these procedures.
+Verify that all required Daily - Field volunteer Communications manager will ensure that volunteers are trained in these procedures.

 signatures and dates are present.
 Check for transcription errors.
 At conclusion of field activities -Biogeochemistry lab manager Lab analysis data USFS Air program lab QAPP Analytical results are collected in various formats, dependent upon the instrumentation output.
 All sample information, project data, billing, analytical results, quality control results and calibration statistics are entered and tracked through a database in Microsoft Excel and R. All QA and QC indicators are reviewed at time of analysis, and the analytical results are validated.
 The QA/QC is checked again before final submission of the database.
 Analytical results, sample information and calibration summaries are sent electronically to the Adventure Scientists' Scientific Director in Excel and CSV formats.
 Unless other arrangements are made, investigators have three weeks to review the results and request reanalysis.
 RMRS Biogeochemistry lab manager Final project data for entry into EPA water quality exchange portal (WQX) QAPP Numerical metadata collected from the field will be evaluated to ensure it is within an appropriate range given the context of the measurement and sample location.
 Spatial data will be verified during the lifetime of the project for accuracy.
 Each location has an accuracy field, which is used to audit the horizontal spatial accuracy.
 Each record contains a notes and issues section where issues during sampling are noted.
 These fields are checked and appropriate action taken if any issues come up.
 Lab analysis data supplied by labs will also undergo a final check for outlying values before submission to WQX.
-The state regulatory agencies and others that request data retrieval from WQX may note odd or possibly incorrect Annually in the month of January, starting in 2021-Technology Manager
+The state regulatory agencies and others that request data retrieval from WQX may note odd or possibly incorrect Annually in the month of January, starting in 2021- Technology Manager values.
+These questionable data should be brought to the attention of Adventure Scientists' Scientific Director for focused verification.
+All data collected for the project, including original lab reports and field data submissions will remain on file in Adventure Scientists' office.
+These will be consulted to determine if correction is required, using the same criteria as described above for quarterly data reviews. -- --- --